 UAT is very helpful in making sure that all the requirements from the user’s point of view have been properly communicated to the developers — and properly implemented.

-Who performs UAT and what is the role of QA?
+Who performs UAT, and what is the role of QA?

-User acceptance testing can be performed by product owner or the selected user audience.
+User acceptance testing can be performed by the product owner or the selected user audience.
 However, very seldom it is done without a QA.

 In many cases, QA engineers create the test plan, identify acceptance criteria for a number of use cases, select and organize the appropriate users, give them instructions, and, of course, record the results.

-Another scenario is that QA engineers carefully examine the website as if they were end users and then present the detailed results to the customer who will decide whether the acceptance test has been passed or not.
+Another scenario is that QA engineers carefully examine the website as if they were end users and then present the detailed results to the customer, who will decide whether the acceptance test has been passed or not.
 They should be experienced enough and familiar with the website’s business goals in order to explore the website as target users.